jeetyaduvanshi/mind-note/DEPLOYMENT.md

 3. Enable MongoDB Atlas IP whitelist
 4. Consider rate limiting for production
 5. Use HTTPS only in production

+## Image Upload Functionality

+Your blog includes basic image upload functionality:

+### Current Setup:
+- Images are stored as URLs in the database
+- Default placeholder images are used
+- Upload functionality is implemented but optional

+### To Enable Image Uploads (Optional):
+1. The backend includes upload routes at `/api/upload/image`
+2. Images are stored locally in the `uploads/` directory
+3. For production, consider using cloud storage (Cloudinary, AWS S3, etc.)

+### Note:
+- Render's free tier has ephemeral file storage
+- Uploaded files may be deleted when the service restarts
+- For persistent storage, integrate with cloud storage services

 ## Support